Frequently Asked Questions (FAQs)

 How long does it take for my order to arrive?

-Please allow additional transit time for during weekends and holidays and to some rural areas.
-Also, please note that UPS next day air and 2nd day air orders will not be delivered on weekends.
-UPS only delivers orders on regular business days.
-(Monday - Friday)
+Please allow additional transit time during weekends and holidays, and to some rural areas.
+Also, please note that UPS Next Day Air and 2nd Day Air orders will not be delivered on weekends.
+UPS only delivers orders on regular business days (Monday - Friday).

 What shipping carriers does Breathalyzer.net use?

 All breathalyzers are shipped via USPS Mail.
-For higher valued orders (two or more Professional grade units) or orders over certain size/weight thresholds, we may ship your order using UPS Ground service to provide additional insurance.
+For higher valued orders (above $250) or orders over certain size/weight thresholds, we may ship your order using UPS Ground service to provide additional insurance.

 I live outside the United States.
 Does Breathalyzer.net ship international orders?
 How much will it cost?